mavryk-network/mavryk-protocol/docs/developer/merge_team.rst

   repository, i.e. ``OCaml``, ``python``, ``CI``, building, packaging, etc.

-To apply for being included in the Mavkit merge team, contact the :ref:`merge coordinator <merge_coordinator>` or an existing member on the `tezos-dev <https://tezos-dev.slack.com/>`_ Slack.
+To apply for being included in the Mavkit merge team, contact the :ref:`merge coordinator <merge_coordinator>` or an existing member on the `mavryk-dev <https://mavryk-dev.slack.com/>`_ Slack.
 Your application will be discussed during the next weekly meeting of the Mavkit merge team.

 Helping the Mavkit Merge Team